7-year-old boy undergoes surgery after possible shark bite in Fort Lauderdale Beach

 For J.J. that’s enough to keep him home.

 “He’s in shock.
-He said he’ll never go back to the beach,” said Sosa.
+He said he’ll never go back to the beach,” said his mother.
 “We go to the beach thinking that everything is safe.
 Yes, they had the flags saying the creatures were around, but what kind?
 Something that is going to take your arm off and leave you handicapped?”

 While J.J. has no plans to go into the water anytime soon, he has a warning for other swimmers.